 The assertions come just months before Curaçao — which has relied for centuries on trade with Venezuela — will gain greater autonomy from the Netherlands, when the Netherlands Antilles is dissolved as a unified political entity this fall, the Times notes.
 The Dutch have said they plan to extend the basing agreement, which is set to expire, for another five years.

 Meanwhile, Venezuela — which also squawked about last year’s agreement between neighboring Colombia and the U.S. allowing access to Colombian military bases — has been threatening to close its oil refining operations on Curaçao, a big employer on the island.
 Stay tuned.

 Entry filed under: Afghanistan, Africa, Counter Insurgency, International Crime, Latin America, Skills and Training.
-Tags: Afghanistan, Counter Insurgency, counter terrorism, Defense, International Crime, Marine Corps, nation building, Netherlands, soft power, Uganda, Venezuela.
+Tags: Afghanistan, Counter Insurgency, counter terrorism, International Crime, Marine Corps, nation building, Netherlands, soft power, Topics, Uganda, Venezuela.